C4 (New Zealand TV channel): Early years

 C4 had a deal with MTV Networks to air MTV programming such as Pimp My Ride.
 The MTV content on C4 remained on air after Sky TV launched a local MTV station featuring some of the same shows.
 MTV content decreased in 2008 when the channel moved towards general entertainment.

+Following the scandal that happened with Popetown, C4 was hesitant in airing an episode of South Park depicting a bleeding statue of the Virgin Mary.
+Amanda Wilson claimed as of January 2006 that the episode, included in the package of its latest season available to the network, that she had not seen the episode yet and would not decide if it would air at all.
+Rotorua's John Paul College sent e-mails to parents of its students on 19 February, calling for a boycott of 3 News, as well as products advertised on TV3 and C4.
+After screening the episode, it announced on 22 February that it would not repeat it, and that it had a "very minor" impact: one sponsor left TV3, but C4's ratings were not affected.

 On 11 April 2007 C4 began broadcasting in 14:9 widescreen on SKY TV.
 C4 then switched to a 16:9 widescreen format on 2 May 2007, the same day as Freeview launched.
 C4 screened in letterboxed 14:9 widescreen on 4:3 analogue VHF broadcasts.

 24-hour broadcasts began in 2007 but only to digital viewers.
 The channel played music videos overnight followed by a music breakfast show with no presenters.
 Analogue viewers continued to see infomercials during these times.

+Mainstream reformat

 From 1 July 2008, the channel began the process of changing from a music channel to a youth-oriented entertainment network, operating under the same programming direction of its sister station TV3.
 In addition, C4 moved to channel 12 on Sky Digital and TelstraClear InHome TV platforms to reflect its new programming direction with a reduced focus on music.
+Its primetime schedules began to be occupied with more mainstream US series, as well as The Daily Show.